-Global Policy Films presents in association with The French-American Global Forum
+Global Policy Films presents in association with Romuald Sciora Media

 A CHESSMAN IN WINTER - ZBIGNIEW BRZEZINSKI

-80 minutes - A Documentary Film by Romuald Sciora - Written by Steve Clemons and Romuald Sciora
+80 minutes - A Documentary Film by Romuald Sciora, co-written with Steve Clemons

 A definitive and illuminating reflection on the creation of the new strategic world order.
 With unprecedented access, A Chessman in Winter explores the political philosophy of Zbigniew Brzezinski, the linchpin geostrategist and statesman who served as National Security Advisor under President Jimmy Carter (1977–1981).
 Specifically, the film traces Brzezinski’s central role in international power politics during the Soviet invasion of Afghanistan, the unrest in Poland, and other geopolitical realignments that led to the dissolution of the Soviet Union, all of which largely contributed to the emergence of the post-Cold War modern nuclear strategic era.
 While the film explores the past, it provides a lens through which we can understand the present, and a context from which we can come to shape our global future.